Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Background

 \subsection{Low-Rank Adaptation (LoRA)}

 LoRA \citep{Hu2021LoRALA} fine-tunes LLM weights on a low-rank space to improve efficiency compared with regular fine-tuning.
-Let $\mathbf{W}_0$ of size $d_\text{in}$-by-$d_\text{out}$ denote a weight matrix from a pretrained LLM.
-Let $\mathbf{x}$ denote the input to $\mathbf{W}_0$, and $\mathbf{z}$ denote the output of $\mathbf{W}_0$, LoRA fine-tunes pretrained weight $\mathbf{W}_0$ by adding perturbation on the low-ranked space,
+Let $\mathbf{W}_0$ of size $d_\text{out}$-by-$d_\text{in}$ denote a weight matrix from a pretrained LLM.
+Let $\mathbf{x}$ denote the input to $\mathbf{W}_0$, and $\mathbf{z}$ denote the output of $\mathbf{W}_0$, LoRA fine-tunes the pretrained weight $\mathbf{W}_0$ by adding a low-rank matrix that is the product of two trainable matrices,

 The trainable matrices $\mathbf{B}$ and $\mathbf{A}$ are known as \textit{LoRA adapters}.
-The sizes of $\mathbf{B}$ and $\mathbf{A}$ are $d_\text{out}$-by-$d_\text{rank}$ and $d_\text{rank}$-by-$d_\text{in}$, respectively, with $d_{rank}$ being significantly smaller than the original dimensions.
+The sizes of $\mathbf{B}$ and $\mathbf{A}$ are $d_\text{out}$-by-$d_\text{rank}$ and $d_\text{rank}$-by-$d_\text{in}$, respectively, with $d_\text{rank}$ being significantly smaller than the original dimensions.
 Therefore, the number of parameters to be updated are $(d_\text{out} + d_\text{in})d_\text{rank}$, significantly fewer than the original $d_\text{out}d_\text{in}$.